 Most importantly, the Divine Service is a time to hear God’s Word from the Holy Scriptures, to receive His grace through the Lord’s Supper (communion), and to experience Christian fellowship as members of Christ’s one body, the Church.

 We celebrate the Lord’s Supper (communion) every week in our worship services.

 Q: Can I participate in communion?

-We believe that Jesus Christ, the Son of God, became flesh and blood to fulfill the Law in our stead and to redeem us from sin and death.
+We believe, teach and confess that Jesus Christ, the Son of God, became flesh and blood to fulfil the Law in our stead and to redeem us from sin and death.
 He has atoned for our sin, reconciling us to God.
-In the Lord’s Supper (communion) He gives us His actual body and blood in, with, and under the bread and wine.
-“Given and shed for you for the forgiveness of sins.”
+In the Sacrament of the Altar (Communion) He gives us His actual body and blood in, with and under the bread and wine, for the forgiveness of sins and to strengthen our union with Him, and with one another.
+“Given and shed for you and for the forgiveness of sins.”

 Q: What about my kids?

 Some people ask: “should I bring my little ones into church?”
 And the answer is a resounding “absolutely!”
 We are a family of God’s children, and as such we want each family to participate in worship together, just as families of all ages worshiped together throughout the Bible.

 What about the noise?
 Kids make noise, and it is joyful to God’s ears.
 If, however, the noise is no longer joyful for your ears, there is a cry room just off the fellowship hall.

 Please know, we welcome your whole family and strongly encourage you to worship together.